Conference postponed to 2021 (new dates and programme to be announced)

 In addition, ‘camp studies’ (see Minca, 2015; Martin et al., 2019) have long focused on the exclusionary dynamics of camps.
 More recently, however, spaces such as Palestinian refugee camps (see e.g. Ramadan, 2012; Sanyal, 2012, 2014; Martin, 2015; Oesch, 2017) or Lampedusa (Andrijasevic, 2010) have been analysed based on a critical use of Agamben’s theory (1998) of the space of exception.
 Scholars have shown that refugee and foreign worker camps or reception and detention centres are not totally disconnected from their local environment (Lafazani, 2013; Clochard et al., 2015).
 For example, residents or former detainees may represent a source of labour for the local economy.
 Equally, the establishment of camps can provide job opportunities for local workers.
 There is also the question of the relation between camps and urban space when it comes to infrastructure, materiality, spatial organisation, architecture and housing.
 Indeed, the links between camps and their surroundings should be further investigated.
 As such, we welcome contributions that look at the connections between the camps and the cities or towns in, or close to, which they are situated.

-On Day 2 all participants in the conference convene to take part in events bringing researchers and practitioners together, on topics including the architecture of camps and the connections between cities and camps across the global South and North.
+All participants in the conference will also be convened to take part in events bringing researchers and practitioners together, on topics including the architecture of camps and the connections between cities and camps across the global South and North.

 No registration fees.
-Accommodation for Thursday and Friday nights, and catering during the conference are covered.
+Accommodation and catering during the conference are covered for presenters only.

 -Lucas Oesch (University of Luxembourg)